alexwaibel/arc-grey-flatabulous-theme/README.md

                                Note: Normally the correct version is detected automatically and this option should not be needed.

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc-Grey`, `Arc-Grey-Darker` or `Arc-Grey-Dark` as Window/GTK+ theme and `Arc-Grey` or `Arc-Grey-Dark` as Gnome-Shell and Xfce-Notify theme.
+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc-Grey-Flatabulous`, `Arc-Grey-Flatabulous-Darker` or `Arc-Grey-Flatabulous-Dark` as Window/GTK+ theme and `Arc-Grey-Flatabulous` or `Arc-Grey-Flatabulous-Dark` as Gnome-Shell and Xfce-Notify theme.

 **Uninstall the theme**